radisando/latam_numbers/README.md

 - Human Development Index (HDI)

 Data was collected, cleaned, and harmonized by myself using Python notebook to ensure comparability across countries.

+### 📚 Data Sources

+- World Bank – Population, GDP, GDP per Capita, Life Expectancy

+- World Happiness Report (2024) – Happiness Index

+- UNDP Human Development Reports (HDI)

+All sources are publicly available and widely used in economic and social analysis.

+### 🖥️ Python Notebooks

+The Python workflow includes:

+- Manual mapping of Latin American countries to ISO codes

+- Data retrieval from the World Bank API (Population, GDP, Life Expectancy)

+- Integration of external datasets (Happiness Index, HDI)

+- Data cleaning, formatting, and validation

+- Selection of the latest available year per indicator (either 2023 or 2024)

+- Export of Tableau-ready datasets as CSV

+### 💻 Tableau Integration

+- Loaded the final CSV file into Tableau

+- Built individual charts per indicator

+- Used parameters and control visibility to switch between metrics

+- Combined all views into a single interactive dashboard